|

 for the wealthiest who can escape their duty of solidarity, just

-because they can afford it : it would be more fair to use legal
+because they can afford it : it would be fairer to use legal

 means to force the cities to build a certain number of public